- History and philosophy of science.

 - Gross and functional anatomy, including basic embryology, neuroanatomy and visceral anatomy.

-- Fundamental bacteriology, fundamental biochemistry, fundamental cellular physiology.
+- Fundamental bacteriology, fundamental biochemistry, underlying cellular physiology.

-- Physiology with special emphasis on the neuroendocrine immune network, the autonomic nervous system, the arterial, lymphatic and venous systems and the musculoskeletal system.
+- Physiology with particular emphasis on the neuroendocrine-immune network, the autonomic nervous system, the arterial, lymphatic and venous systems and the musculoskeletal system.